laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Biological Sciences
+    institution: University of Auckland
+    year: 2024
   - course: MSc in Biological Sciences
     institution: University of Auckland
     year: 2020